 But there is more: another part of the lesson is social and ecological.
 When all is in balance, when our relationship with transcendence, our neighbors and the earth is harmonious, each person has according to their needs and no one can take more than what they need.
 We are dependent on nature, transcendence and each other, and we must learn to trust in our interdependence.

 The Israelites are to gather an extra portion on Friday since there will be none on the Sabbath.
 That which is left over at the end of the day Friday neither has worms nor stinks the next morning, and if anyone tries to gather on the Sabbath, they find nothing.
 Again, survival depends on trust and taking from the earth what is necessary and appropriate, fulfilling one’s needs without greed.
 A day without gathering…learning to trust that what’s needed will be there.
+This is a very different idea than saving up for a rainy day!

 The story of the manna provides a glimpse of the harmonious relationships of Eden, when greed is not in the picture and each has enough for their needs, when nature and human beings are in harmony with each other and transcendence.
 A weekly pause from marching and gathering and creating and building and taking care of one’s own needs reminds the Israelites they are not dominant but dependent on G-d and nature.